chadsansing/cineris-campaign/sessions/session-4-spoilers.md

 See [session-3-spoilers.md](session-3-spoilers.md) and [#10](https://github.com/chadsansing/cineris-campaign/issues/10).

 A few updates on Root-lore: he wants to use the homeland invasion to force the Risk Eaters to commit to fighting on Cineris while he sends shard-warpers to Sphere to attack Soma production, cryptowheel dens, and any Cryptarchs his Masks (nee Cloaks) can find.
 His goal is to hurt Sphere to drive Risk Eaters completely off of Cineris - he believes they were responsible for the human conquest and that it was an attempt to stop the dwarves on Cineris from becoming Risk Eaters' rivals.
 He wants to hide his army and train it in the shadow realm, arm its Masks with weapons that will steal soul names and unlock more of Sphere's secrets, hide his Masks in cloaks like Petra's, give them all shard eyes to fight better together and see the battlefield as they prepare it with the massive amount of synthetic shards he hopes to manufacture.
 Masks will also be dissembled to keep them from being recognizeable.
 That the Red Mask and Silver mask have undergone this ordeal - and that they are Root's daughters - is a terrifying testament to his family's desire for power.
-Aarok is a political and military weapon to Root, someone he can manage-up; whereas, for dwarves like Embry (too scared) and Jem(a fanatic), Aarok ia a god, even if stories of Gotnafiskr had disappeared before they rediscovered Aarok-worship.
+Aarok is a political and military weapon to Root, someone he can manage-up; whereas, for dwarves like Embrey (too scared) and Jem(a fanatic), Aarok ia a god, even if stories of Gotnafiskr had disappeared before they rediscovered Aarok-worship.

 ### Scenes

 #### Embrey's escape

 Once the PCs figure out how to break through the false wall or decrypt it, they will encounter a rasping gray vortex of shadow cache echoing with the signal of the anvil strikes below.
-Embry will reach a clawed, bloody hand out as if for help and share his mad ravings on exit, clutching his plans and shard to his rent clothes.
+Embrey will reach a clawed, bloody hand out as if for help and share his mad ravings on exit, clutching his plans and shard to his rent clothes.
 He may follow the PCs or be killed by them or flee, depending on how the encounter goes.

 #### The anvil below